annotation/stam/README.md

 an annotation as any kind of remark, classification/tagging on any particular portion(s) of a text, or on the resource or annotation set as a whole, in which case we can interpret annotations as *metadata*.
-Additionally, rather than reference the text directly, annotations may point to other annotations (higher-order annotation).
+Additionally, rather than referencing the text directly, annotations may point to other annotations (higher-order annotations).
 Examples of annotation may be linguistic annotation, structure/layout annotation, editorial annotation, technical annotation, or whatever comes to mind.
 Our model does not define any vocabularies whatsoever.